 F. Financial Aid

 The cost of medical school is very high and getting higher.
 In general, medical schools do not consider ability to pay when selecting applicants.
 They expect that each student will manage to pay for tuition and costs with the help of parents, spouse, and other family members, supplemented predominantly by loans.
 (Even older, "independent" students must provide parents' financial information.)
-In 2011, for medical students graduating with debt, the average indebtedness was $162,000 .
+In 2012, for medical students graduating with debt, the median indebtedness was $170,000.

 As you complete the application process, your main source of information about financial aid will be the financial aid officers of the medical schools you are interested in attending.
 There is usually a financial aid presentation as part of the interview day.
 Even if you did not yet get in, begin to fill out the national financial aid form in January and February of your application year.
 Medical school financial aid officers work closely with medical students to help them find a way to finance their education, and even though you may need to borrow a substantial amount of money, you will be entering a relatively well-compensated profession.